KnapsackPro/docs.knapsackpro.com/_posts/2021-03-01-best-heroku-add-ons-for-ruby-on-rails-project.md

 ### Redis Cloud

-If you use Redis in your Ruby on Rails app then [Redis Cloud](https://elements.heroku.com/addons/rediscloud) is your add-on that you should choose from Heroku Marketplace.
+If you use Redis in your Ruby on Rails app then [Redis Cloud](https://elements.heroku.com/addons/rediscloud) is your add-on.
 It has a free plan and paid plans are more affordable than other add-ons have.

 Redis Cloud add-on does automatic backups of your data and offers a nice web UI to preview the live Redis usage and historical usage of your database instance.